ashraf1600/Implement-existing-CPU-scheduling-algorithms-and-design-a-new-algorithm./README.md

 #### **5. Proposed Algorithm Explanation**

-The proposed algorithm is a hybrid approach combining **Priority Scheduling** with the **Longest Remaining Job First (LRJF)** approach.
-After determining the process priority, the algorithm will consider the longest burst time remaining among processes with the same priority and schedule them first.
+The proposed algorithm is a hybrid approach combining **Priority Scheduling** with the **Shortest Remaining Job First (LRJF)** approach.
+After determining the process priority, the algorithm will consider the shortest burst time remaining among processes with the same priority and schedule them first.
 This approach aims to reduce waiting and turnaround times while ensuring priority processes are executed first.

 #### **6. Pseudocode of Proposed Algorithm**